troii/Rudeltippen/README.md

 Rudeltippen
 ===========

-A betting game based the Play Framework and Twitter Bootstrap.
+A betting game based on the Play Framework and Twitter Bootstrap.

 Description
 ===========